On the 2nd day of Lahore Literary Festival (LLF), the main topic was brainstorming history and literature.

-Exploring the culture of the ancient people of Sindh through the ancient tradition of Memorial Stones of Tharparkar, author Zulfikar Ali Kalhoro said that the reason he is fascinated and writing on the subject is to preserve the heritage of Sindh.
-Kalhoro is the author of Memorial Stones of Tharparker.
+Exploring the culture of the ancient people of Sindh through the ancient tradition of Memorial Stones of Tharparkar, author Zulfikar Ali Kalhoro said that the reason he is fascinated and writing on the subject is to preserve the heritage and history of Sindh.

 Kolhoro’s session was moderated by writer Salman Rashid.
 He presented the findings of his research with a session full of illustrations from his book and shared the experience of discovering the ancient artefacts in Tharparkar.